buzzqw/TUS/OBSS/OBSSv2-eng.md

 Tàhil has very few Devotees or Followers who declare themselves as such, but unlike all other Patrons, Tàhil doesn' \*\*t care, he is the manifestation of pure hatred and that' \*\*s enough for him.

+Tàhil is dishonest because he never promises what he intends to grant, arrogant because he considers every creature inferior, ambitious in spreading suffering, and stubborn in pursuing it.
+His impulsiveness explodes in vengeance, while cynicism prevents him from recognizing any mercy.

 - **Symbol**: A swastika
 - **Ability Score**: Strength
 - **Traits**: Vindictive, Dishonest, Arrogant, Cynical, Ambitious, Stubborn, Impulsive